Special Protection Group: History

 Under the new arrangements, on domestic visits, the Intelligence Bureau and concerned State Police were responsible for coordination, collection and dissemination of intelligence affecting the Prime Minister's security.
-State Police and the SPG would then provide physical security arrangements for the Prime Minister in two-layers.
+State Police and the SPG would then provide physical security arrangements for the Prime Minister in two layers.
 The SPG operated under the authority of its constituting executive order for three years without legislation, from April 1985 to June 1988.
 That year, the Rajiv Gandhi Government passed the Special Protection Group Act to codify the order's provisions.

 At the time, the Act only permitted security for the Prime Minister and his immediate relatives.
 When Rajiv Gandhi left office in 1989, he ceased to receive SPG protection as Leader of the Opposition.
 This occurred despite the significant threat to his life following his government's military intervention in the Sri Lankan Civil War.
-In May 1991, Rajiv Gandhi was assassinated at a political rally in Tamil Nadu by a suicide bomber of the Liberation Tigers of Tamil Eelam, a Sri Lankan terrorist organization.
+In May 1991, Rajiv Gandhi was assassinated at a political rally in Tamil Nadu by a suicide bomber of the Liberation Tigers of Tamil Eelam, a Sri Lankan organisation.
 After his assassination, the SPG Act was amended to provide SPG security to former Prime Ministers and their immediate families for a period of ten years after leaving office.
 Prior to the end of this period, a security review would be conducted by the IB to determine a protectee's current threat and the need for extensions (which would last five years).
 For this reason, Gandhi's widow, Sonia Gandhi, and her children, Rahul Gandhi and Priyanka Gandhi received SPG protection for 28 years (until 2019) owing to their political activity in the Indian National Congress.

 On 27 November 2019, the Parliament of India passed the Special Protection Group (Amendment Act), 2019 which limited SPG protection only to the PM and his immediate family members residing with him at his official residence.
 Under the amended legislation, former Prime Ministers are eligible for an extension of their protection for up to five years after leaving office, subject to a threat assessment by the Intelligence Bureau.
 The bill was opposed by the Indian National Congress, fearing that the Gandhi Family would face a greater risk of violence without SPG protection.
-After its passage, these individuals, along with former Prime Minister Manmohan Singh, Heeraben Modi and Jashodaben Modi, the mother and estranged wife, respectively, of incumbent Prime Minister Narendra Modi, lost SPG protection.
+After its passage, these individuals, along with former prime minister Manmohan Singh, Heeraben Modi and Jashodaben Modi, the mother and estranged wife, respectively, of incumbent Prime Minister Narendra Modi, lost SPG protection.
 They were instead accorded different levels of security ranging from Z+ to Y by the Ministry of Home Affairs.
 The bill reduced the SPG's legal protectees to Modi, who lives alone at his official residence.

-Organization
+Organisation

 The Director is assisted by number of Deputy Directors, Assistant Directors, Joint Assistant Directors.
 The SPG is divided broadly into the following four categories: